 Running a Online Business involves lots of work like build a Website, maintain it regularly and most important, build some quality content.
 If all things go well and your online presence get noticed, you need to keep track on sales, be active on social media accounts and top of all, curate your contact information list and send countless of emails daily.

-Since each one of these mails is vital to your business’s revenue, you need them to reach their recipient successfully.
-Now, let’s face the fact, “One out of six of those email never reach their target”.
+Since each one of these emails is vital to your business’s revenue, you need them to reach their recipient successfully.
+Now, let’s face the fact, “One out of six of those email never reaches their target”.
 Well known email certification service, Return path claims that 20% of your daily emails have a chance of being lost in the endless void of the Internet.
 I am sure that, this may sound scary to each Email Marketer.
-Because, this lost Email could be an order confirmation or a customer service email.
+Because this lost Email could be an order confirmation or a customer service email.

 Fear not; Deliverability rates are not that hard to improve.
 I’ll share with you 20 simple techniques to increase your email deliverability rates and keep them healthy.
 Just in time for the holiday rush.